-Between 2004 and 2008, TFEIP was led by Norway and its activities supported by the other Parties to the Convention including the European Community, through the European Commission and the European Environment Agency (EEA).
-In September 2008, following the approval of the EMEP Steering Body, the United Kingdom again resumed the lead-country responsibilities for TFEIP (http://tfeip-secretariat.org).
+Between 2004 and 2008, the TFEIP was led by Norway and its activities were supported by the other Parties to the Convention including the European Community, through the European Commission and the EEA.
+In September 2008, following the approval of the EMEP Steering Body, the United Kingdom again resumed the lead-country responsibilities for the TFEIP.
+Since its establishment, the task force has been co-chaired by the European Union (EEA).